natebarksdale/natebarksdale.github.io/src/content/blog/2009-03-19-all-tomorrows-parties.md

 ---

 The Velvet Underground did not sell many records, but everyone who bought one went out and started a band.
---Rock-n-roll truism, attributed variously to Lou Reed, Brian Eno, Courtney Love, etc. Originally published at [culture-making.com](http://www.culture-making.com)
+--Rock-n-roll truism, attributed variously to Lou Reed, Brian Eno, Courtney Love, etc.